 Using a Net Price Calculator

-Keep in mind, though, that a net price calculator is going to require specific details about your income and assets, so the more transparent you are regarding your personal finances, the more precise your calculation is likely to be.
+Keep in mind, though, that the net price calculator is going to require specific details about your income and assets, so the more transparent you are regarding your personal finances, the more precise your calculation is likely to be.

 When is a Good Time to Start Saving for Your Child’s Education?